-All it involves is sitting down with a pile of old magazines and choosing images, textures and colors without thinking or judging.
+Intuitive collage involves is sitting down with a pile of old magazines and choosing images, textures, and colours without thinking or judging.

-I don’t ask myself why I am drawn to images of the old wooden doors, a red bird, the carved bust of a king, a hot pink lotus flower.
+I don’t ask myself why I am drawn to images of old wooden doors, a red bird, the carved bust of a king, a hot pink lotus flower.
 All I know is that I am delighted with what I find.

 I look for small finishing details, a wing from a bird, a ladybug, a church steeple.
-Finally it feels finished and I feel complete, more whole than when I began.
+Finally, it feels finished and I feel complete, more whole than when I began.
 I look up at the clock.
-Where has the last hour gone?
+Where did the last hour go?

-I put the collage up on the window ledge and I look at it throughout the day.
+I put my collage up on the window ledge and I look at it throughout the day.
 Insights and ideas come to me as I do other things.
 I communicate with my collages and with the deeper, more mysterious parts of myself.
 The carved door feels like a possibility.
 The king’s imperial head feels like strength.

-I suddenly have an answer to something I have been wondering about.
+Suddenly, I have an answer to something I have been wondering about.
 I could act with new strength as easily as I could open up a door and walk through it.
 Yellow orchids seem to bloom and applaud my insight.
-My life suddenly feels more vivid and rich with possibility.
+My life suddenly feels more vivid and rich with possibilities.

 "I cannot believe what an incredible gift you have given me through this e-course.
 You are just so gifted and a true healer.
 I am so ecstatic that you have given me this opportunity to heal and learn about myself through your course…." -H.C.
 Windsor, Ontario, Canada